tazemeraw/devdocs/general/community/mission.md

 ## Our Mission

-The mission of the Moodle project (including Moodle HQ and all Moodle software) is:
+The mission of the Moodle project (including Moodle HQ and all Moodle software) is: this so nice I can update it easily

 *Empowering educators to improve our world.*